gkeenans/gkeenan.co/src/avgb/2024-10-02-ive-missed-sam-for-a-long-time-or-pick-your-battles.md

 ### 1
 This is the first time I remember crying: It's, I don't know, 1991?
 I'm four or five or something.
-Like so much of my childhood, the details are a hazy cloud of disparate memories swirling about, occasionally condensing into a revelatory burst of clarity.
+Like so much of my childhood, my memory of it is elusive.
+A hazy cloud of disparate details swirling about, occasionally condensing into a revelatory burst of clarity.
 What has coalesced about this particular moment is that we live in our house in Elburn.
 I see my dad sitting on the couch in the living room.
 I feel sad—so sad, in fact, that I decide to seek solace from *him* rather than track down my mother.
 I crawl up onto the couch and sit next to him before being so overwhelmed by that sadness that I start sobbing.
 He holds me and asks what's wrong.

 I manage, eventually, to say through the tears, "I miss Sam."